Anwealso/BetterTogether/README.md

 Social welfare visibility system

+---

+If you are setting up for the first time, please follow the  install guide in SETUP.md.

 ## Important Notes

 * **Make sure to create a new personal branch / feature branch when you start working on a new feature!!!**